-I eventually got to one in which Ezra Klein talked with David Brooks, the New York Times columnist and PBS commentator who has a new book, “The Second Mountain.”
-In it he talks about the four commitments he came to understand after he was “broken open” by divorce and a failure of confidence in what he’d previously thought were worthy goals.
-(The title obliquely references “The Seven-Storey Mountain” by Thomas Merton, I believe, although neither of them said that.)
+I eventually got to the show in which the host talked with David Brooks, the New York Times columnist and PBS commentator, who has a new book entitled “The Second Mountain.”
+In it he talks about the four commitments of adulthood that he came to understand after he’d been “broken open” by divorce and a failure of confidence in what he’d thought were worthy goals.
+(I believe the book’s title obliquely references “The Seven-Storey Mountain” by Thomas Merton, although neither of them said that.)

-The episode is called “The Disillusionment of David Brooks,” but should more properly be called “The Enlightenment of David Brooks.”
+The episode was called “The Disillusionment of David Brooks,” but should more properly have been called “The Enlightenment of David Brooks.”

 It was a revealing interview, in part because Ezra Klein didn’t just ask questions.
 He talked a fair amount about himself and what was on his mind—and he’s a thoughtful person.
 On their minds were: democracy, meritocracy, community, capitalism, the new “socialism,” friendship, altruism, unselfconscious self-abnegation, work and over-work, the ridiculousness of religion, the appeal of religion, and a lot more.

 It went on for one hour, 41 minutes (including advertisements).
 That was long enough for me to get to a place where I decided to camp.
-It wasn’t my intended destination, but it was close (and I Iearned the next day, better).
-A single battered tree had survived next to the stream, and next to it was room for a tent.
+It wasn’t my intended destination, but it was close to it (and I Iearned the next day, better).
+A single battered tree had survived beside the stream.
+Next to it was room for a tent.

-I listened as I put up the tent, took out all the stuff I would need (which is to say, almost everything in the pack), and fire up the stove to boil water.
+I listened to the podcast as I put up the tent, took out all the stuff I would need (which is to say, almost everything in the pack), and fired up the stove to boil water.

 Brooks’s and Klein’s message—and they wouldn’t say it was a message, I’m sure—was about modesty, uncertainty, provisionalism, confidence, hopefulness, and honesty.